 Give your time and attention

-There’s no better way to show someone you care about them than giving your time and attention.
+There’s no better way to empower your friends than to show them how much you care.
+To do this, give them your time and attention.
 Whether it’s a professional issue with their boss or personal intimacy issues with their partner, having an open ear is crucial.
 Hear them out, validate their concerns, weigh out their options, and above all, express confidence in their decision making.
 By genuinely giving your time and attention as well as focusing on what’s best for them, you’ll make your friends feel appreciated.

 Make sure your advice is unbiased

-It can be hard to be supportive during times when your friend’s desires don’t match ours.
-For instance, when our best friend wants to move away to pursue one of their dreams, it can be hard to encourage them to do so because we want them to stay, but we can’t be the ones who hold them back.
+It can be hard to be supportive during times when our friend’s desires don’t match ours.
+For instance, when our best friend wants to move away to pursue one of their dreams, it can be hard to encourage them to do so because we want them to stay.
+In order to empower our friends, we can’t be the ones who hold them back.
 When they ask you whether or not they should do something that may affect you, look at the situation from an outside perspective.
 Is this something that is healthy for your friend and will make them happy?
 Are they scared because it would mean a big change?
 Be unbiased, supportive, and give your advice on what’s best for your friend, not what’s best for you.

 Tell them how you feel about them